 Over my work in different scales of services, I’ve noticed that there is a common pattern in some of these services that makes them easier to approach and cause less headaches to the engineers that handle them.
-When we deal with millions of users making requests all the time across the world.
-I’ve noted that there are a few things that help a lot for people to sleep at night comfortably.
+When we deal with millions of users making requests all the time across the world, I’ve noted that there are a few things that help a lot of people to sleep at night comfortably.
 This is a quick guide on how to be web scale [meme].

 This is not a comprehensive list, but the things I’ve seen that actually help or have helped me in the past.